1,000+ Opportunities

 By completing the form, we are better able to assess your organization’s request.
 When grant funds have been expended, or no later than one year after receipt of the grant, please file the Grant Report which can be found by logging into your account.
 Advertisement Advertisement

-Based on current listing details, eligibility includes: Non-profit organizations, educational institutions, and other community-focused entities may be eligible.
+According to the current listing, eligibility includes: Non-profit organizations, educational institutions, and other community-focused entities may be eligible.
 Specific eligibility requirements are detailed in the Foundation's grant guidelines.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.